Ares-Developers/Ares-docs/new/forestfires.rst

 noticeable change.

-See `Sparky on ModEnc <http://modenc.renegadeprojects.com/Sparky>`_ for a more detailled description of the logic, and for the requirements to get it working.
+See `Sparky on ModEnc <http://modenc.renegadeprojects.com/Sparky>`_ for a more detailed description of the logic, and for the requirements to get it working.
 To prevent crashes when firing a :tag:`Sparky=yes` warhead, do not forget to set three valid animations as :tag:`[AudioVisual]OnFire` and two valid animations as :tag:`[AudioVisual]TreeFire`.